PHOTO: The 1961 UCLA football team that won the AAWU title to earn a Rose Bowl berth.

 Basketball Hall-of-Famer Bill Walton, a socially conscious athlete throughout his UCLA and NBA careers, only recently learned about UCLA’s 1961 Black players standing up to Alabama.

 “UCLA is full of stories like that,” Walton said.
 “I love that about UCLA.
 I’m so proud of and grateful for UCLA.”

 The maneuvering behind the scenes of the 1962 Rose Bowl centers on Bryant and a key ally, Admiral Tom Hamilton.
 They were old Navy World War II friends.

-Hamilton was the commissioner of the Athletics Association of Western Universities (a Pac-12 forerunner), but what stood out in his job title was the unique authority granted him to name the AAWU champion’s Rose Bowl opponent.
+Hamilton was the commissioner of the Athletics Association of Western Universities (a Pac-12 forerunner), and his job title granted him the unique authority to name the AAWU champion’s Rose Bowl opponent.
 Bryant counted on his old friend for a friendly invite.